 How does that affect you?
 It depends on how you want to use your direct view LED display.
 If you’re planning on setting up your screens indoors where people can get up close and personal with them, choose a smaller pixel pitch.
 You’ll want less distance between pixels in order to keep your videos and images crisp and sharp even if they walk right up to your screen.
 If your viewers will be farther away from your screens, a higher pixel pitch will do.

 In brief, your rule of thumb is the following.
-The closer people get to your screen, the smaller the pixel pitch should be to maintain a great image quality.
+The closer people get to your screen, the smaller the pixel pitch should be to maintain great image quality.
 Are you planning big installations, like outdoor billboards?
 Higher pixel pitch is exactly what you need.
 People won’t get close enough to notice those gaps between LED pixels.

 Why choose direct view LEDs for digital signage?

-Direct view LED displays offer many advantages.
+Direct view LED displays for digital signage offer many advantages.
 This technology means you get brighter, high-contrast images and videos compared to traditional LCD displays.
 And that’s so important for your digital signage.
 In fact, because of their extreme brightness, direct view LED displays work great in situations and places that are already very brightly lit.
 Offices, schools and shopping malls are just a few examples.
 In addition, these screens offer unparalleled color quality.

 Also, direct view LED displays give you seamless video walls.
 Why?
 Because they don’t need bezels (frames surrounding the screen) like LCD screens.
 So your installation looks sleek and professional.
 Indeed, if you have unusual specifications when it comes to screen size, direct view displays are your best bet.
 In fact, they come in all sizes, including huge screens for outdoor digital signage installations.
 If you require custom screen sizes, you’ll benefit from choosing direct view LED displays because of their flexibility.